Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 Bomb her first spell-card.
 The time it takes should be between 4.10s-5.00s

 Bomb before her second spell-card starts.
-Then, right after the bomb pick up a token to activate an Eagle hyper.
+Then, right after the bomb pick up a token to activate an [match=Eagle] hyper.
 Time should be around 2.80s-3.50s.

 When the second spell-card ends, break your hyper if you haven't already.
-If possible, prepare for an Eagle hyper while also spamming X to bomb her third spell-card.
-If possible, right after the bomb pick up a token to activate an Eagle hyper.
+If possible, prepare for an [match=Eagle] hyper while also spamming X to bomb her third spell-card.
+If possible, right after the bomb pick up a token to activate an [match=Eagle] hyper.
 Time should be around 2.80s-4.50s.
-Note that this hyper is the hardest one to get in the entire stage considering you have less than 3 seconds to activate it starting from 0 tokens while also having to consider bombing and potentially using a double eagle hyper on the attack.
+Note that this hyper is the hardest one to get in the entire stage considering you have less than 3 seconds to activate it starting from 0 tokens while also having to consider bombing and potentially using a double [match=Eagle] hyper on the attack.

 ### post-midboss

 Beginner/Intermediate:
 Suicide once to refill your bombs.
 If you collected strictly more than 2 bomb pieces durung Kutaka after the suicide then it is not a big deal.
 During the stage make sure to kill enough enemies for enough tokens on-screeen.
 Also, I recommend to activate a neutral hyper consisting of mostly bomb tokens.
 This ensures no bomb tokens despawn during the Saki fight.
-Also, before the boss prepare for a wolf hyper.
-I recommend getting 4 wolf tokens, but 3 is also fine.
+Also, before the boss prepare for a [match=Wolf] hyper.
+I recommend getting 4 [match=Wolf] tokens, but 3 is also fine.

 Advanced:
 Suicide once to refill your bombs.
 If you collected strictly more than 2 bomb pieces durung Kutaka after the suicide then you should reset, because then during the Saki fight you will have to suicide, costing time.
 During the stage make sure to kill enough enemies for enough tokens on-screeen.
 Also, I recommend to activate a neutral hyper consisting of mostly bomb tokens.
 This ensures no bomb tokens despawn during the Saki fight.
-Also, before the boss spawms prepare for a wolf hyper.
-I recommend only getting 3 wolf tokens.
+Also, before the boss spawms prepare for a [match=Wolf] hyper.
+I recommend only getting 3 [match=Wolf] tokens.

 ## The Saki fight